CO - Chemins de fer Orientaux

 |Kırklareli||Alpullu||CO||1912||19 June 1912||45,5||28,4|

 One of CO Hanomag loco in front of the Imperial Military Medical School.
 This school was located just behind the CO track, near Sirkeci station.
+The turntable was removed during the electrification works in early 1950's.
+The Medical school in the background still stands, however the building shape changed when a slopped roof was added.
 Photo Abdullah frères, 1890, Abdul Hamid II Collection for the Library of Congress.